 - If you want to hear the real challenges we all face when starting something new

-The energy at these conferences is contagious and you leave with a few dozen contacts in your phone and a gazillion of images because – let’s be real, if you didn’t snap, insta or blog about it, did it really happen?
+The energy at these conferences is contagious and you leave with a few dozen contacts in your phone and a gazillion of images because – let’s be real, if you didn’t snap, insta or blog about it, did it happen?
 And, not to mention, so much knowledge, you won’t know where to start!

 So what is CREATE & CULTIVATE anyway?
 I quote: “Create & Cultivate is a movement for women looking to create & cultivate the career of their dreams.”
 It’s a one-day workshop, split into two tracks, which focus on specific subjects.
 Each track will have a series of panel discussions from Boss Women, then at the close of the day everyone gathers to listen to the feature speaker.
 The likes of Chelsea Handler, Jessica Alba, and Rachel Zoe are the three that I saw when I attended their LA series last year!
 But the list of amazing female professionals is endless.